wasmerio/wasmer-js/packages/wasi/README.md

 # @wasmer/wasi

-Isomorphic Javascripts library for interacting with WASI Modules within Javascript easily in both Node.js and the Browser. 📚
+Isomorphic Javascript library for interacting with WASI Modules easily in Node.js and the Browser. 📚

 ## Table of Contents